Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-Draughts are a major cause of low temperatures inside households.
-A damp house will cost more to heat, which results in wasting energy and incurring higher costs.
+Draughts may lead to dropping temperatures within homes.
+A draughty house will cost more to heat, resulting in wasted energy and incurring higher costs.

-You don’t need to cover up gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the household is heated and cools in order to let them be closed and opened rather than sticking.
-We will check all doors and windows during an Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building as the household heats and cools, so that they are able to be opened and closed rather than sticking.
+We will check all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections